How Sick is Too Sick in Chicago?

 Still on the fence?
 Trust your instincts.
 And if you make the wrong call, don’t feel badly about it.
 Parenting is not about being perfect; it’s about trying to be good.

+Knowing how sick is too sick can help you get the necessary help for your child.
 Need help deciding if your child should go to school or stay home?
 Call 708-424-7600 and talk to Alzein Pediatrics.
 We can help!
 You can also click here to help make your decision.